One of the worse things you can ever experience as a welder is burning your eyes. This recently happened to me and it was extremely painful.

 Finally, aloe vera can help your eyes in much the same way it relieves sunburns on your skin.
 This plant stores a ton of water in its leaves.

-It contains antibacterial and anti-inflammatory properties that make it ideal for use because it can reduce the pain while also preventing any infections that may arise.
+It contains antibacterial and anti-inflammatory properties that make it ideal for use because it can reduce pain while also preventing any infections that may arise.

 Mix 2 tablespoons of fresh aloe vera gel into cold water and soak some cotton rounds in the mixture.
 Then, placed the soaked cotton on your affected eyes for 10 minutes.